qdrant/docs/qdrant/v1.2.x/configuration.md

 5. Config provided with `--config-path PATH` (if set)
 6. Environment variables

-The last configurations are the most significant.
+This list is from least to most significant.
 Properties in later configurations will overwrite those loaded before it.
+For example, a property set with `--config-path` will overwrite those in other files.

-Most of these files are included by default in the Docker container, but are likely absent on your local machine if you run the `qdrant` binary manually.
+Most of these files are included by default in the Docker container.
+But it is likely that they are absent on your local machine if you run the `qdrant` binary manually.

 If file 2 or 3 are not found, a warning is shown on startup.
 If file 5 is provided but not found, an error is shown on startup.